xtrahuman/projectHandler/README.md

 - when the user is deleted should the comment or project also be deleted?
 - if a project is deleted would the comments be deleted?

+## answer i could recieve

+- userid not need to view project
+- user with an id can create project and comment
+- when user is deleted the project and comment is deleted
+- when project is deleted the comments also get deleted
+- role should be applied to users to give it authorization to perform admin task